retiman/project-euler/README.md

     LIMIT=10000 make primes

-The default limit for primes is 10^8.
+The default limit for primes is 10^8 but some problems do not require so many primes to be pre-computed.

 Run particular solutions by descending into a language's subdirectory and running `make` For example, to run the solution for problem #25 in Scala, do